 - the island from which it is being exported is not subject to notifiable disease restrictions.

 Importing Sheep and Goats from the United Kingdom

 - Sheep and goats can be imported from the UK with a licence issued by the States Veterinary Officers and they must satisfy a number of health conditions before being imported.
 An application form can be found here.

 - Sheep and goats imported from the UK must have a health certificate (7783EHC) issued by the Department for Environment, Food and Rural Affairs which must be signed by a UK Official Veterinarian (OV).

 - Sheep and goats must be isolated for 21 days following import to the Bailiwick and the post import isolation facilities must be inspected and approved by the States Veterinary Officers prior to import.

-- In any other circumstances, sheep and goats cannot be imported into Guernsey without an import licence issued by the Agriculture, Countryside and Land Management Services.
+- In any other circumstances, sheep and goats cannot be imported into Guernsey without an import licence issued by the States Veterinary Officers.
 Follow this link for an application form.

 - A licence may have conditions on health requirements, which may include isolation before dispatch to Guernsey and tests.

 - The cost of complying with any health requirements must be met by the importer.